hsg09/governed-reporting-data-mart-snowflake/README.md

 ---

-## 13. Optimization & physical design — we own the physical layer
+## 13. Physical design & optimisation

-A core architectural payoff: because the canonical layer is **data we own** — not a pass-through to upstream secure views — we control the entire physical design and can tune for the workload's real access patterns.
-Consuming the upstream secure views directly gave us *none* of these levers.
+Owning the canonical layer, rather than reading the upstream secure views directly, puts the full physical design under our control and lets us tune for the workload's real access patterns.
+Each lever below is one the secure-view dependency did not expose.

 | Lever | What we do | Why it matters |
 |---|---|---|